Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Esther: 2:21-3:15

 Although the events that we read about in Esther took place more than 400 years before the birth of Jesus Christ, they have a contemporary ring.
 Perhaps as we read this passage you noticed how the events of Esther’s day re-occur in our time.
-As we close out chapter two, we see where Mordecai exposes the plot of a couple of would-be assassins, Bigthana and Teresh.
+As we close out chapter two, we see where Mordecai exposed the plot of a couple of would-be assassins, Bigthana and Teresh.
 They hatched a plot to take the life of King Xerxes.

 Consequently, you would expect that chapter 3 would begin: “After these events, King Xerxes honored Mordecai son of Jair.”
 But that’s not what we read.
 Instead, who gets the promotion?
 The villain, the undeserving, treacherous and deceitful Haman.